A Guide for Instructors and Academic Chairs

 Ultimately, it’s your responsibility to communicate expectations to your students and their parents and help them get the most out of their service learning experience.

-It’s important to consider academic outcomes, in addition to the impact service learning may have on your students’ personal and civic growth.
+It’s important to consider academic outcomes and the goals of an academic serving learning project you wish to implement.
 Before your course begins, you may want to brainstorm questions like these:

 - What do I hope for students to take away from their service learning experience?